-$$H\psi = 0$$ .
+$H\psi = 0.$

 All the dynamics of the theory is contained in this equation, yet we only roughly understand how to define it in a rigorous way.
 Thiemann, a student of Ashtekar who is now a postdoc at Harvard, had put the following 5 papers on the general relativity preprint server right before the workshop.
 The first one gives a rigorous definition of the Hamiltonian constraint!

-2) Thomas Thiemann, "Quantum Spin Dynamics (QSD)", preprint available as gr-qc/9606089.
+Thomas Thiemann, "Quantum Spin Dynamics (QSD)", available as gr-qc/ 9606089.

-Thomas Thiemann, "Quantum Spin Dynamics (QSD) II", preprint available as gr-qc/9606090.
+Thomas Thiemann, "Quantum Spin Dynamics (QSD) II", available as gr-qc/ 9606090.

-Thomas Thiemann, "Anomaly-free formulation of non-perturbative, four-dimensional Lorentzian quantum gravity", Phys.
+Thomas Thiemann, "Anomaly-free formulation of non-perturbative, fourdimensional Lorentzian quantum gravity", Phys.
 Lett.
-B 380 (1996) 257-264, preprint available as gr-qc/9606088.
+B 380 (1996) 257-264.
+Also available as gr-qc/9606088.

-Thomas Thiemann, "Closed formula for the matrix elements of the volume operator in canonical quantum gravity", preprint available as gr-qc/9606091.
-Thomas Thiemann, "A length operator for canonical quantum gravity", preprint available as gr-qc/9606092.
+Thomas Thiemann, "Closed formula for the matrix elements of the volume operator in canonical quantum gravity", available as gr-qc/9606091.

+Thomas Thiemann, "A length operator for canonical quantum gravity", available as gr-qc/9606092.